History of Bolivia to 1809: Silver mining

-The end of the 17th boom was followed by a major decline in the mining industry.
+A major decline followed the end of the 17th boom in the mining industry.
 The exhaustion of the first rich veins required deeper and more expensive shafts.
-The rapid decrease of the Indian population as a result of disease and exploitation by the mita also contributed to the reduction in silver output.
-After 1700 only small amounts of bullion from Upper Peru were shipped to Spain.
+The rapid decrease of the Indian population due to disease and exploitation by the mita also reduced silver output.
+After 1700, only small amounts of bullion from Upper Peru were shipped to Spain.

 Kings from the Bourbon Dynasty in Spain tried to reform the colonial economy in the mid-eighteenth century by reviving mining.
-The Spanish crown provided the financial support necessary to develop deeper shafts, and in 1736 it agreed to lower the tax rate from 20 to 10 percent of the total output.
-The crown also helped create a minerals purchasing bank, the Banco de San Carlos in 1751 and subsidized the price of mercury to local mines.
+The Spanish crown provided the financial support necessary to develop deeper shafts, and in 1736, it agreed to lower the tax rate from 20 to 10 percent of the total output.
+The crown also helped create a minerals purchasing bank, the Banco de San Carlos, in 1751 and subsidized the mercury price to local mines.
 The foundation of an academy of metallurgy in Potosí indicated the crown's concern with technical improvements in silver production.
-The attempts to revive the mining sector in Upper Peru were only partially successful, however, and could not halt the economic collapse of Potosí at the beginning of the 19th century.
+However, the attempts to revive the mining sector in Upper Peru were only partially successful and could not halt the economic collapse of Potosí at the beginning of the 19th century.
 Nevertheless, mining remained critical to the economy of Upper Peru because food supplies sent from the valleys to mining centers on the Altiplano influenced agricultural production.

 Agriculture

 Farming at first took place on colonial encomiendas.
-The crown granted a small number of conquistadors the right to the labor and produce of Indians living on the encomienda, and by the 1650s there were some eighty-two encomiendas in Upper Peru.
+The crown granted a small number of conquistadors the right to the labor and produce of Indians living in the encomienda, and by the 1650s, there were some eighty-two encomiendas in Upper Peru.
 Encomenderos tended to monopolize agricultural production, control the cheap Indian labor, and collect the tribute that the Indians had to pay to the crown.
 Because encomenderos were difficult to control and abused their laborers, the crown tried repeatedly to bring Indians under its direct jurisdiction and control.

-In the second half of the sixteenth century, agricultural production shifted from encomiendas to large estates, on which Indians worked in exchange for the use of land.
+In the second half of the sixteenth century, agricultural production shifted from encomiendas to large estates, where Indians worked in exchange for land use.
 Cochabamba became a major producer of corn and wheat, and the valleys produced coca leaves in increasing amounts during colonial rule.

 In addition to mining and agricultural production, Indian tribute (alcabala) became an increasingly important source of income for the crown despite Indian migration to avoid payment.
 An early effort to collect tribute from Indians by moving them into villages or indigenous communities (comunidades indígenas) was unsuccessful because of resistance from both encomenderos and Indians.
 But by the late 18th century, an increase in the Indian population, the extension of tribute payments to all Indian males (including those who owned land), and a relative decline in income from the mines combined to make alcabala the second largest source of income in Upper Peru.
 Tribute payments also increased because Spanish absolutism made no concessions to human misfortune, such as natural disasters.
 The Indian tribute was increased by 1 million Spanish dollars annually.